rjaros/kvision-realworld-example-app/README.md

 Created with [KVision](https://github.com/rjaros/kvision) and written in pure Kotlin/JS.

+This project is using [Redux Kotlin](https://reduxkotlin.org/) KVision module for state management.

+All asynchronous API calls are wrapped with [Kotlin coroutines](https://github.com/Kotlin/kotlinx.coroutines) suspending functions and executed with KVision `RestClient` component.
+API calls are fully type-safe and automatic serialization/deserialization is done with [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) library.

+Every part of HTML layout is created with Kotlin language using KVision DSL.

+External [marked](https://www.npmjs.com/package/marked) JS library is used for parsing markdown.

 # Getting started

-Make sure you have JDK 8 or higher installed.
+Make sure you have [JDK 8](https://openjdk.java.net/) or higher installed.
+Check other requirements of KVision [here](https://kvision.gitbook.io/kvision-guide/part-1-fundamentals/setting-up).

-Run Gradle build with `./gradlew` / `gradlew.bat` command.
+The project is build with Gradle Wrapper.
+Run Gradle build with `./gradlew` or `gradlew.bat` command.

-## Gradle Tasks

 ### Running
 * `./gradlew -t run` - Starts a webpack dev server on port 3000.
 Open http://localhost:3000 in a browser.